lgrammel/js-agent/packages/agent/README.md

 See examples for details on how to implement and run an agent.

-**JS Agent is currently in its initial experimental phase.
+**⚠️ JS Agent is currently in its initial experimental phase.
 Prior to reaching version 0.1, there may breaking changes in each release.**

 ## Features